Joel M. Androphy

-Joel Androphy and Sarah Frazier won an acquittal of a U.S. executive accused of foreign corrupt practices act (FCPA) violation payments made to officials of a Mexican state-owned electric utility on January 18, 2012, after a jury trial in Houston federal court.
+Joel Androphy won an acquittal of a U.S. executive accused of foreign corrupt practices act (FCPA) violation payments made to officials of a Mexican state-owned electric utility on January 18, 2012, after a jury trial in Houston federal court.

-Joel Androphy and Sarah Frazier obtained a dismissal of all environmental criminal charges against a Spanish maritime company.
+Joel Androphy obtained a dismissal of all environmental criminal charges against a Spanish maritime company.
 The international maritime company rejected all attempts by the federal government to obtain corporate pleas.

 Joel M. Androphy obtained an acquittal of a Greek maritime officer accused of environmental charges by the Department of Justice in a “magic pipe’ pollution trial.
 There are only 2 other reported acquittals in the history of these prosecutions.